-Externally, there's little difference between the two trucks.
-The Titan's nose is slightly smaller than that of the XD, which needs the extra space to house an optional Cummins turbodiesel.
-Cab size and feature availability are almost identical between the two.
-The regular Titan is offered with either a four-door crew cab and a 5-foot-6-inch bed or a single-row regular cab with an 8-foot-long bed.
+Cab size and feature availability are what you'd expect from a full-size pickup.
+The regular Titan is offered as either a four-door crew cab with a 5-foot-6-inch bed or a single-row regular cab with an 8-foot-long bed.
 An extended-cab model with a 6.5-foot bed is coming next year, as is a V6 engine.

-For now, a 5.6-liter V8 engine is the only choice.
-It delivers a strong 390 horsepower and 394 pound-feet of torque, and comes with a seven-speed automatic transmission.
+Currently, a 5.6-liter V8 engine is the only choice.
+It delivers a strong 390 horsepower and 394 pound-feet of torque, and it comes with a seven-speed automatic transmission.
 Like most full-size pickups, the Titan offers rear-wheel drive or four-wheel drive with a low-range transfer case.
 The EPA rates most 2WD and 4WD Titans at 18 mpg combined (15 city/21 highway).

-Depending on configuration, the Titan has a maximum payload capacity of up to 1,610 pounds and can tow up to 9,390 pounds when properly equipped.
-Those ratings trail the Titan's V8-powered competitors slightly.
+Depending on configuration, the Titan has a maximum payload capacity of up to 1,950 pounds and can tow up to 9,740 pounds when properly equipped.
+Those ratings trail slightly those of the Titan's V8-powered competitors.
 But the Titan offers several helpful features, including a built-in trailer-brake controller and a trailer-brake light-test function.
 Pressing the right sequence of buttons on the key fob cycles through turn signals, brake lights and parking lights, allowing trailer lights to be checked without an assistant in the cab.

 The Titan's crew cab feels spacious, with plenty of room for five.
-There are lots of good storage options in the backseat, including a lockable bin that runs the width of the cab.
+There are lots of good storage options in the back seat, including a lockable bin that runs the width of the cab.
 The dash design isn't particularly pleasing to the eye, but it's functional and logical.
-You might find the touchscreen for the infotainment system to be a little small.
+You might find the on-screen buttons on the infotainment system to be a little small.

-The 2017 Nissan Titan is available in S, SV, SL, Platinum Reserve and Pro-4X trims.
-The S is a basic commercial-oriented work truck with a cabin that is functional and comfortable, while SV and SL are aimed more at mainstream buyers who use their pickups as daily drivers.
+The 2018 Nissan Titan is available in S, SV, SL, Platinum Reserve and Pro-4X trims.
+The S is a basic commercial-oriented work truck with a cabin that is functional and comfortable, while the SV and the SL are aimed more at mainstream buyers who use their pickups as daily drivers.
 The Platinum Reserve offers the type of high-end features we expect from a luxury SUV, while the Pro-4X combines the creature comforts of the SL with off-road-specific hardware.
-Use Edmunds to help find the perfect 2017 Nissan Titan for you.
+Use Edmunds to help find the perfect 2018 Nissan Titan for you.

 Edmunds Expert Reviews

-Edmunds experts have compiled a robust series of ratings and reviews for the 2017 Nissan Titan King Cab and all model years in our database.
-Our rich analysis includes expert reviews and recommendations for the 2017 Titan King Cab featuring deep dives into trim levels including S, SV, PRO-4X, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
-Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2017 Nissan Titan King Cab here.
+Edmunds experts have compiled a robust series of ratings and reviews for the 2018 Nissan Titan King Cab and all model years in our database.
+Our rich analysis includes expert reviews and recommendations for the 2018 Titan King Cab featuring deep dives into trim levels including SV, S, PRO-4X, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
+Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2018 Nissan Titan King Cab here.

 Our Review Process